About Me rev19

 Since well before the World Wide Web, in the dawn of the Internet, my main hobby has been hosting and running motorcyclist-oriented e-mail discussion forums AKA "mailing lists".
 I started with Unix freeware I ran in borrowed computer time.
 In the mid-1990s, my great friend H Marc Lewis bought some equipment and contracted for co-location space and bandwidth through a real ISP paid for with his own money and donations, and we became official.
 Almost respectable.

 We had web pages before the general public had ever heard of "www", of course, but in the past few years, I've decided that hand-editing HTML and Perl scripts using vi isn't necessarily the best way to administer a big web site.
-I did some research and converted websites to Drupal.
-I wrote some PHP applications and continue to fool around with Python and Angular and Node.
+I did some research and converted websites to different platforms and stacks, including Drupal and some PHP applications and Python and Angular and Node.
 I still spend much of my free time working with this and the myriad of interesting related technologies, learning new stuff every day.